edgarwilliamnelson/StockPrediction/README.md

 Project to gain experience with Deep Learning.
 Explored procedures of data transformation to be readied for network consumption and development of a rudimentary LSTM (Long-Short-Term-Memory) model.

-The dataset is Amazon’s stock price history from 2016-2019, a stock’s price history is essentially a pre formatted time-series dataset that will hopefully contain some easily recognizable trends (unless we choose to attempt to predict BTC).
+The dataset is Amazon’s stock price history from 2016-2019, a stock’s price history is essentially a pre formatted time-series dataset that will hopefully contain some easily recognizable trends.

 The network is trained on the first two years of data and then tested on the third.